 Following additional information is provided.

 Indication of 5GA or 6G topic: Proposed as a 5GA study with potential normative work within Rel-20.
+In case potential work is identified in Rel-20, this can be reflected in a new WID.
+Conclusions of the study relevant to 6G should be considered in Rel-21.

-Expected SA approval date (package 1 or 2): Package 1
+Expected SA approval date (package 1 or 2): Package 2